nhsconnect/FHIR-CDS/pages/explore/api_consent_pem.md

 ### Usage ###

 Patient consent of different types can be carried in a [`Consent`](http://hl7.org/fhir/stu3/consent.html) object.

-This includes Permission To View (PTV) and authorisation as per the 111 Report, but can be extended to any type of consent granted (or withheld) by the patient.
+All encounters with the Integrated Urgent Care service must be followed up with a message back to the patient’s registered GP surgery upon completion.
+This message is referred to as a [Post Event Message]( https://developer.nhs.uk/apis/uec-tech-standards/post_event_messaging.html) (PEM).

 Linked to the triage journey by patient and data.